Paschke duality and assembly maps: Reduction to G -orbits

 \section{Reduction to \texorpdfstring{$\boldsymbol{G}$}{G}-orbits}

-In the section we reduce the verification of Theorems \ref{qreoigjoergegqrgqerqfewf}.\ref{qregiojqwfewfqwfqewf} and \ref{qreoigjoergegqrgqerqfewf}.\ref{wrtigjiogowrefwerfewrf} to the case of $G$-orbits.
-A discrete $G$-uniform bornological coarse space is a $G$-set with the minimal coarse and bornological structure and the discrete uniform structure.
+In {this} section we reduce the verification of the Assertions \ref{qreoigjoergegqrgqerqfewf}.\ref{qregiojqwfewfqwfqewf} and \ref{qreoigjoergegqrgqerqfewf}.\ref{wrtigjiogowrefwerfewrf} to the case of $G$-orbits.
+A discrete $G$-uniform bornological coarse space is a $G$-set with the minimal coarse and bornological {structures} and the discrete uniform structure.
 An object $Y$ of $G\Set$ can canonically be considered as a discrete object in $G\UBC$ which we will also denote by~$Y$.
 Alternatively we may use the more informative, but lengthier notation $Y_{min,min,disc}$, where the first $min$ indicates the minimal coarse structure, the second $ min$ the minimal bornology, and finally $disc$ the discrete uniform structure.
 Note that the construction $Y\mapsto Y_{min,min,disc}$ is functorial only for maps between $G$-sets with finite fibres.